 We recommend doing zazen in a quiet, clean and undisturbed place.
 It shouldn't be a dark place and it shouldn't be too bright.
 Meditation can be done alone, but in a group it can be more stimulating.

-Zen Buddhist practitioners often use an image of Monjushri Bodhisattva or other Buddha image.
-One should not do this meditation when tired, drunk, hungry or with a full belly.
+Zen Buddhist practitioners often use an image of Monjushri Bodhisattva or another image of the Buddha.
+One should not perform this meditation when tired, drunk, hungry, or with a full stomach.

 Clothing should be comfortable and should not be dirty, luxurious and heavy.
 Place a zabuton in front of a wall and place a zafu on it (they are pillows).